alik15/passman/README.md

     - firefox password manager
     - bitwarden

+* use asymmetric encryption so that if someone gets their hands on your password, they wont be able to get your private key

 # Some Caveats
 This solution outputs the same password for the same website and username, if someone finds out your password you will have to change your encryption code.
 (This can also be added to settings)